 For some, stars are a unifying symbol of hope, reminding us that we are part of a world that is much bigger than our own little community.
 For others, stars are symbols of divine guidance or love from those who have passed on before us.
 A shooting star is thought to represent the rise of the human spirit.
 Ultimately, all these luminous points in the sky represent positive forces in life and provide natural beauty and pure joy, lifting our spirits.

-The Ocean Community Chamber of Commerce has installed some of its illuminated sculptures in downtown once again! is producing its most ambitious project ever.
-We aim to create a temporary, 2 state, magical holiday art installation making downtown Westerly-Pawcatuck merry and bright this holiday season.
+The Ocean Community Chamber of Commerce has installed some of its illuminated sculptures once again!
+We anually create a temporary, 2 state, magical holiday art installation making downtown Westerly-Pawcatuck and Stonington Borough merry and bright this holiday season.
 A visit to the Starry Lights installation will be free and awe inspiring.
 The innovative exhibition will include large-scale art installations created by CT and RI artists.

 -